Supersymmetry Breaking with Fields, Strings and Branes: Branes and Vacua of (Non--)Supersymmetric Strings

 For the SO(16)$\times$ SO(16) model, the solution is slightly more complicated, and there are actually three branches of solutions, two of which are described by \bea ds^2 &=& e^{\,\mp\, \frac{5\,r}{24}}\ {\left[\Delta\,\sinh\left({r}\right)\right]^{\frac{1}{8}}} \ dx^2 \ + \ {\rho^2} \left[\Delta\,\sinh\left({r}\right)\right]^{\frac{9}{8}} \ e^{\,\mp\, \frac{15\,r}{8}}\ dr^2 \ , \nonumber \\ e^{\phi} &=& \ \frac{e^{\,\pm\, \frac{3\,r}{4}}}{\left[\Delta\,\sinh\left({r}\right)\right]^{\frac{5}{4}} } \qquad (0 < r < \infty) \ , \eea where \beq \Delta \ = \ \ \rho\,\sqrt{2\,{T}} \ , \eeq $r$ is a dimensionless variable and $\rho$ is an integration constant with the dimension of length.
 The third solution can be obtained as the $r \to 0$ limit of the previous ones, and only the upper branch in eqs.~\eqref{het_9D_solution} corresponds to an internal interval of finite length.
 The three types of solutions approach each other as $r \to 0$, where the string coupling diverges, but now the limiting behavior depends on $T$.
-At the opposite end, the string coupling vanishes and the limiting behavior for the first two classes of solutions is independent of $T$~\cite{ms21_1,ms21_2}.
+At the opposite end, the string coupling vanishes, and the limiting behavior for the first two classes of solutions is independent of $T$~\cite{ms21_1,ms21_2}.
 Curvature singularities are again present at both ends.

 The solutions with $\gamma=\frac{3}{2}$ and $\gamma=\frac{5}{2}$ and an internal interval of finite length have the interesting property of leading to a flat nine--dimensional space--time, just like circle compactification in the absence of a tadpole potential.
 Moreover, as in that case, in nine dimensions the inherited values for Newton's constant and the gauge coupling are both finite.
 However, these vacua have several novel features.
 To begin with, the internal space is an interval, so boundary conditions are to be specified at its endpoints.
 Moreover, the internal size is not a modulus, as we have stressed, but is determined by the string tension.
-As we shall see, in contrast with more symmetric AdS $\times $ compactifications~\cite{gm,ms_16,raucci_ads}, where large values of string coupling and curvature can be absent, these vacua are perturbatively stable~\cite{bms,ms23_1}.
+As we shall see, in contrast to more symmetric AdS $\times $ compactifications~\cite{gm,ms_16,raucci_ads}, where large values of string coupling and curvature can be absent, these vacua are perturbatively stable~\cite{bms,ms23_1}.
+However, stability is possible in the less symmetric AdS${}_3 \times$ S${}_3 \times$ S${}_3 \times$ S${}_1$ vacua~\cite{sethiO16}.

 There is a widespread expectation in the literature that, in a complete theory like String Theory, the ends of the internal interval should host some effective extended objects that emerge dynamically, a conjecture often referred to as ``dynamical cobordism''~\cite{dynamicalcobordism1,dynamicalcobordism2,dynamicalcobordism3,dynamicalcobordism4,dynamicalcobordism5,dynamicalcobordism6,dynamicalcobordism7}.
 Quantifying this natural conjecture is generally difficult when large-curvature and/or string-loop corrections are present.
 This is true, in particular, in this setting, but in other vacua where some limiting behavior is protected by supersymmetry, as in the example reviewed in Section~\ref{sec:directsusybcom}, one can identify, at one end where supersymmetry is recovered, effective tensions and charges proportional to background fluxes and to one another, as pertains to BPS extended objects that emerge dynamically~\cite{jphysA}.